gordonpn/rss-feed-for-developers/README.md

 ## How It Works

-Deployed on a bare metal home server, the `fetcher` service gets the top 2 posts from each of subreddit in a list, and the top 30 posts from the last 30 days from Dev.to, both twice per day.
+Deployed on a bare metal home server, the `fetcher` service gets the top 30 posts (from the past month) from each of the subreddits in a config file, and the top 30 posts from the last 30 days from Dev.to, both twice per day.

 The `backend` service will return (WIP) the generated feed as a valid RSS that anybody can subscribe through their preferred RSS reader, mine is Feedly.

+In the future, I'd like to make it possible for visitors to create a their own personalized feeds (with a unique URL to subscribe to). _Keyword: future_.